khyateed/Movie-Data-Analysis/README.md

 ### Did Not Pass Code Challenge: Rubric Scoring

-If you did not pass the code challenge, your teacher will use the rubric in Canvas associated with this assignment to grade your submission.
+If you did not pass the code challenge, your teacher will use the rubric below to grade your submission.
 You can earn 0, 1, or 2 points on each element.
 You will receive a final 1-5 score based on the percentage of available points you earn.
 A score of 3 or higher is considered passing.

 *  0% to 29% = 1
 * 30% to 49% = 2